-A non-refundable reservation deposit of $1,500 will be required with all enrollment contracts, pro-rated for tuition assistance agreements, to reserve your child’s enrollment for 2017-18.
+A non-refundable reservation deposit of $2,000 will be required with all enrollment contracts, pro-rated for tuition assistance agreements, to reserve your child’s enrollment for 2023-24.
 The deposit is due one week after you receive your enrollment contract in February.
-The deposit will be applied to the 2017-18 tuition due.
-The school offers three payment plans: one, two and ten payments.
-For the one payment plan, the tuition and fees are due on June 1, 2017.
-For the two-payment plan, 60 percent of the tuition and all fees are due June 1, 2017, and 40 percent of the tuition is due December 1, 2017.
-For the ten-payment plan, payments are due June 19, 2017 through March 21, 2018.
-For the two or ten payment plans, the family must enroll and pay their tuition through FACTS Tuition Management; this program automatically deducts your payments from an account you designate.
+The deposit will be applied to the 2023-24 tuition due.
+The school offers three payment plans: one, two and nine payments.
+For the one payment plan, the tuition and fees are due on May 1, 2023.
+For the two-payment plan, 60 percent of the tuition and all fees are due May 1, 2023, and 40 percent of the tuition is due December 1, 2023.
+For the nine-payment plan, payments are due May 1, 2023 through January, 2024.
+For the two or nine payment plans, the family must enroll and pay their tuition through FACTS Tuition Management; this program automatically deducts your payments from an account you designate.
 No interest is charged for this service but there is a one-time $100 administrative fee per student.

 Tuition refund insurance is available through A.W.G.
 Dewar Inc. This plan provides partial insurance coverage in the event of a separation or withdrawal from Brandeis Marin.
-Families using the two and ten payment plan will be required to purchase tuition refund insurance payable in June 2017.
+Families using the two and nine payment plan will be required to purchase tuition refund insurance.

 How do I know if my family is eligible for tuition assistance?